 Much of my life was, "couch hopping", depending on the good will of others to "take care of me."
 When I was an adolescent, I was not, like my peers, thinking about career, thinking about how I would contribute to the world, no...I was thinking "who will take care of me?"
 I felt and believed myself to be entirely dis-empowered, unable to meet my own needs without the constant concern and care of others.

 |partially exposed corpus callosum with it's 200,000,000 fibers|

 And there were and are SO many well meaning people in my life, SO many caring individuals, that throughout this time reached out and tried to help.
 Yet, I would "wear out my welcome," as others realized I saw myself totally dependent, and unable to stand for myself.
 Today, post diagnoses, I wish I could go back throughout my life, and thank all the many people who tried to help and guide me, some of which today, I cannot even now remember...yet this is impossible, so I write this blog.

 I remember leaving the neurologist's office in 2008.
-I immediately got on the payphone at Kaiser with Troya my BFF who I lived with.
+I immediately got on the payphone at Kaiser with my best friend.
 She asked me "how do you feel about all this?"
 I remember being SO overwhelmed with positive and negative feelings that I said "I just don't know yet."
 She told me that this was ok, "how could I?"